Mobile vs Browser Games: The Ultimate Showdown 2025

 • Must install apps

-• Large downloads (1–8 GB for big titles)
+• Big downloads (1 -8 GB in the case of big titles)

 • Frequent updates consume data